Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Showing the whites of the eyes

 These expressive actions appear to display guilt, but they’re also attributed to an animal expressing fear.
 When dogs are frightened by a loud noise or scary humans, they often show the same behavior.
 While animal behaviorists believe dogs express primary emotions such as fear and happiness, most believe the guilty look is only a reaction to the owners’ feelings.
-When a dog lover gets home from work and sees their favorite house plant ripped to shreds or sees a pile of feces on the carpet, they’re unlikely to shrug it off and act as if nothing occurred.
+When a dog lover gets home from work and sees their favorite house plant ripped to shreds or a pile of feces on the carpet, they’re unlikely to shrug it off and act as if nothing occurred.
 Yelling and saying “bad dog” is a common reaction, and the animal reacts to the outburst with fear.

-It’s natural for pet owners to behave that way, but veterinary specialists suggest the reaction could have shocking consequences.
-When a dog sees how its owner reacts to the situation, it may try to hide the mess when it repeats the action.
-Instead of defecating on the carpet, the animal may visit the closet the next time.
-Until the reason for the odd behavior is determined, the dog is likely to continue the behavior.
-Of course, physical punishment for canine hijinks is cruel and unnecessary, but even a scream can cause a dog to cower or run for cover.
+It’s natural for pet owners to behave that way, but veterinary specialists suggest that the reaction could have undesired consequences.
+If a dog sees how the owner reacts to a certain situation, they may still repeat the action but just do it slightly differently.
+For example, instead of defecating on the carpet, the animal may visit the closet the next time.
+Essentially, until the reason for the odd behavior is understood and appropriate actions are taken to address it, the dog is likely to continue the behavior.

-Photo Credit: Olimpik, Shutterstock
+Image Credit: Helioscribe, Shutterstock

 Guilty Research